• Skip to primary navigation

 asparagus lined up in a sheet pan

-At such high heat the asparagus buds at the end get crispy and a little bit charred.
+At high heat the asparagus buds get crispy and a little bit charred.
 The stems have a really satisfying bite to them without being stringy.
-And the soy sauce and garlic powder is like a little flavor bomb going off in your mouth.
+And the roasted garlic soy sauce and the garlic powder is like a little flavor bomb going off in your mouth.

 Even more shocking?
-Jimmy loves this roasted asparagus with soy sauce and garlic too.
+Jimmy loves this easy sheet pan asparagus recipe too.
 He was way more skeptical than I was, and yet, over the next month, we found ourselves adding two, sometimes three, bundles of asparagus to our grocery cart.

-There's a convenience factor here for sure — asparagus is way easier to fit in your basket than three crowns of broccoli.
-But if we didn't actually love roasted asparagus with soy sauce and garlic so much, no amount of convenience could convince us to keep buying it.
+There's a convenience factor here for sure — asparagus is way easier to fit in your shopping basket and fridge than three crowns of broccoli.
+But if we didn't actually love this soy sauce asparagus so much, no amount of convenience could convince us to keep buying it.

 Ingredient Notes

-Here's what you'll need to make this roasted asparagus with soy sauce and garlic!
+Here's what you'll need to make this garlic roasted asparagus with soy sauce!
 Everything should be pretty easy to find in your local grocery store.
 See recipe card for quantities.

 a flat lay showing asparagus, olive oil, soy sauce, garlic powder and cloves, salt, and pepper

-• Asparagus - Thick or thin asparagus, whatever you prefer is fine.
+• Asparagus - Thick or thin asparagus, whatever you prefer is fine for making oven roasted asparagus.
 Thicker asparagus might need a longer cooking time, so just adjust as needed!
 Asparagus is in season from March through June, but you can usually find it into August and September pretty easily.
 Make sure to check the tops of the asparagus — you don't want any mushy ones!

 • Olive Oil - Whatever your favorite type of olive oil is is fine here.
 You could even use a garlic infused olive oil to really bring those garlic flavors forward.
 Neutral oils will also work, but idk, I like the olive oil flavor.

-• Soy Sauce - I use an aged soy sauce (also sometimes called "dark" soy sauce), but any type of soy sauce you like is fine.
+• Soy Sauce - I use an aged soy sauce (also sometimes called "dark" soy sauce), but any type of soy sauce you like is fine for making this crispy roasted asparagus.
 Aged soy sauces have been fermented longer and are usually thicker in consistency and less salty in flavor.
 I like the thicker consistency of the aged soy sauce for this recipe; thinner soy sauces don't cling as nicely to the asparagus.

 • Salt - I use Diamond Crystal Kosher Salt which half as salty as other brands.
 If you're using a different brand of salt, even a different brand of kosher salt, cut the amount of salt in half.